mrworf/detrackify-email/GUARD_SERVER.md

 * `--resolve-cache-file` File used to store resolved URLs
 * `--resolve-cache-days` Days to keep cached items (default `30`)
 * `--resolve-cache-max` Maximum number of cached items (default `4096`)
+* `--resolve-get` Use HTTP GET instead of HEAD when resolving links

 The server verifies the provided hash, shows a warning page and then redirects the